Douglas and Rathbone - Soper Creeks TWA WQM PLAN 2017 (BR03)

 Most of the streams in the Big-Douglas Creeks HUC 10 are modelled to be coldwater or cool-cold headwaters or mainstems (Lyons, 2008).
 The department has recently developed a draft method to determine whether or not the modeled natural community is accurate based on the fishery assemblage and climate conditions (Lyons, 2013).
 In most cases, the thermal composition of species (cold, warm, or transitional) indicated these streams were generally modeled correctly.
 The streams in the Rathbone-Soper Creeks HUC 12 were also modelled to be coldwater or cool-cold headwaters or mainstems (Lyons, 2008).
 All stream sites surveyed for fish were verified to agree with the model in this subwatershed.

 The survey site results for both the Big and Douglas Creeks HUC10 watershed and the Rathbone and Soper Creeks HUC12 subwatershed organized by waterbody.
 Click on the link below to see a list of waters and their condition updates.
 Big Soper Creeks Water Condition

 A watershed fishery is a long-term gauge of conditions in the stream and is therefore most important for bioassessment.
-That?s not to say measured water temperatures aren?t useful, but for natural community determination and IBI purposes, and in the absence of moderate to severe environmental perturbation, the fishery assemblage trumps water temperature data (Lyons, personal communication).
+That is not to say measured water temperatures are not useful, but for natural community determination and IBI purposes, and in the absence of moderate to severe environmental perturbation, the fishery assemblage trumps water temperature data (Lyons, personal communication).